About dqd

 Residing in Ontario, naturally my items for your consideration will be Ontario-centric.
 However, I encourage you to review what I’ve provided, and consider examples in your own locale.

 Before we answer Scott’s question re: the state of the profession, let’s frame the historic context, examining the socio-economic influences that cultivated fertile ground for your massage therapy practice and mine as they exist today.
-In a post-war economy, manufacturing sectors in North America switched from producing the machines of war to consumer goods – automobiles, washing machines, house and road construction.
+In a post-war economy, manufacturing sectors in North America switched from producing the machines of war to consumer goods – automobiles, washing machines, houses and road construction.

 Consumer demand drove economic growth, leading to job surplus and great demand for skilled workers.
 Employers offered high wages and employee health benefits to retain these workers, while trade unions negotiated better working conditions to provide workers discretionary money and leisure time.